 The Asmat people occupy small settlements strung out along the river banks, their huts elevated on wood stilts to protect them from flooding and potential attack.
 Their headhunting tradition is related to an affinity with the sago tree - their primary food source - and its similarity to the human body.
 Legs correspond to tree roots, torso to trunk, arms to branches, while the head is analogous to germinating fruit, ensuring the continuity of life.
 Each village has its ceremonial bachelors’ house, or jeu, where seated boys periodically undergo initiation into manhood, clasping freshly severed heads between their thighs in their transition to sexual maturity.
 After undergoing a ritual death and rebirth by submersion in the ocean they subsequently assume the names and physical attributes of the victims, and are even recognized as reincarnations of those individuals by the victims’ own relatives.

 The cycle continues unabated when the kin of those killed seek revenge upon the attackers.
 Tall wood bisj poles, carved with representations of relatives whose deaths must be avenged, are mounted outside the jeu prior to the departure of the raiding party.
 Following the boys’ initiation the skulls are flayed and used as pillows to ward off the vengeful spirits of the dead when they emerge at night.
-Cannibalism is subsidiary aspect of the headhunting ritual, with body parts being distributed to members and relatives of the successful raiding party.
+Cannibalism is a subsidiary aspect of the headhunting ritual, with body parts being distributed to members and relatives of the successful raiding party.
 Lower jaws are detached from the heads and worn on the killers’ chests as a symbol of prowess, while leg bones are fashioned into daggers engraved with handsome designs.

 I spent over three-months amongst the Asmat together with two companions, travelling from village to village in a canoe outfitted with an outboard motor.
 In the remote headwaters of one river we came across a headhunting party en route to attack a settlement further upstream.
 I stopped to photograph them until our local guide nervously pointed out that we were in imminent danger ourselves, so we made a hurried departure and continued further upstream to warn the people there of an impending assault.
 En route back downstream the raiders paddled towards us in their canoes in an attempt to cut us off but we managed to speed past them to safety.